johnalison/obsidian-notes/Input/Books/HowToWinFriendsAndInfluencePeople.md

 - I have also eliminated criticism from my system.
 I give appreciation and praise now instead of condemnation.
 I have stopped talking about what I want.
 I am now trying to see the other person's viewpoint.
 And these things have literally revolutionized my life. [[Rules]] [[Rationality]] [[Advice]]

 - Action seems to follow feeling, but really action and feeling go together; and by regulating the action, which is under the more direct control of the will, we can indirectly regulate the feeling, which is not.
-Thus the sovereign voluntary path to cheerfulness, if our cheerfulness be lost, is to sit up cheerfully and to act and speak as if cheerfulness were already there. [[BeTheGood]]
+Thus the sovereign voluntary path to cheerfulness, if our cheerfulness be lost, is to sit up cheerfully and to act and speak as if cheerfulness were already there. [[BeTheGood - Intelligent ACTION is power]]

 - Everybody in the world is seeking happiness -- and there is one sure way to find it.
 That is by controlling your thoughts.
 Happiness doesn't depend on outward conditions.
 It depends on inner conditions.  [[Happiness]]